amitgill87/ai-avatar-kit/README.md

 To store conversation history, define a function decorated with `@aiavatar_app.sts.on_finish`.
 To retrieve memories from the conversation history, call the search function of the long-term memory service as a tool.

-Below is an example using [ChatMemory](https://github.com/uezo/chatmemory).
+Below is an example using [ChatMemory].

 ```python
 # Create client for ChatMemory